Some common sense about bending radius of bending machines

 Sheet metal processing techniques include shearing, punching/cutting/compounding, bending, folding, welding, riveting, splicing, forming (such as automobile body), etc.

-Sheet Metal Bend Radius
+Sheet Metal Press Brake

 The remarkable feature of sheet metal processing is that the thickness of the same part is consistent.